 Operative Masons – it wasn’t just men in those early days

-If you would like to find out more about HFAF and women in Freemasonry, please write to us at: HFAF, 402 Finchley Road, Childs Hill, London, NW2 2HR
+If you would like to find out more about Freemasonry for Women, please write to us at: HFAF, 402 Finchley Road, Childs Hill, London, NW2 2HR